ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/kafka-queue-sink.markdown

 The sink task consumes batches of queued messages and stores them in RavenDB in a transactional manner, processing either the entire batch or none of it.
+{NOTE: Exceptions to this rule}
+Some script processing errors are allowed; when such an error occurs RavenDB will skip the affected message, record the event in the logs, and alert the user in Studio, but **continue processing the batch**.
+{NOTE/}

 Once a batch is consumed, the task confirms it by calling `kafkaConsumer.Commit()`.

 Note that the number of documents included in a batch is